NU9N eSSB Flash Into Page

 As you can see, there is a "quality" criteria variable here, which for some may be interpreted differently than by others.
 This FCC verbiage can be very tricky to interpret at best and almost impossible to ultimately standardize for everyone!

 This is why we need to work out the details and conflicts among ourselves - leaving the legal experts to spend their time in the courtrooms, and letting us spend our time enjoying Amateur Radio instead!
 I'm confident that we can all get along, while at the same time enjoying our individual interests and aspects of the Amateur Radio service.
 I'm certainly willing to try!
-Life is just to short and Amateur Radio to rewarding to waste time complaining and arguing with one another about such trivial issues.
+Life is just too short and Amateur Radio to rewarding to waste time complaining and arguing with one another about such trivial issues.

 Also, the "Emission Type" is another one of those terms that can be very ambiguous in definition.
 Technically, SSB is referred to as J3E.
 3kHz wide SSB is referred to, technically as 3K00J3E.
 4kHz wide SSB is referred to as 4K00J3E.
 4.5kHz wide SSB audio would referred to as 4K50J3E, etc...